 1. Ground rules for work and communication

-2. Daily check-ins to incite authentic conversations
+2. Daily check-ins to inspire authentic conversations

-💪 How you are going to crush it today?
+💪 How are you going to crush it today?

-👊 How you are going to blast through any obstacles unfortunate enough to be standing in your way?
+👊 How are you going to blast through any obstacles unfortunate enough to be standing in your way?

 3. The correct communication channels